Skip to content

 ND Conditions Learning Programme

 Covering Autism, ADHD and Sensory Processing Difficulties as well as specific learning difficulties, SEND and the local offer, the neurodevelopmental conditions learning programme gives parents and carers the knowledge and confidence to better understand and meet the needs of their neurodivergent children and young people.
 This programme is open access to families pre, during and post diagnosis and is available face to face or online.
-Our face to face in January is now fully booked.
-You can register to join our online programme in January or book face to face in April.
-You are also welcome to attend in another area.

 ND & Me (ages 8-14)